Get the Perfect Smile for Your Big Day in One Day!

 - Customized take-home kits: We offer a custom take-home whitening kit with each Zoom! treatment.
 The teeth trays look like the trays you can buy at drugstores, but they fit your teeth perfectly, to ensure all of the curves and ridges of your teeth can whiten evenly.

 This way, you can touch up your Zoom! as time passes.
-In other cases, we provide the whitening kit alone, independent of laser whitening, for people want to whiten their teeth over a couple of weeks, in the privacy and comfort of their own homes.
+In other cases, we provide the whitening kit alone, independent of laser whitening, for people who want to whiten their teeth over a couple of weeks, in the privacy and comfort of their own homes.

 Laser teeth whitening can dramatically brighten your teeth, as much as six to nine shades lighter.
-The results will be long lasting, and you can touch them up as you go.
+The results will be long-lasting, and you can touch them up as you go.

 Advanced Zoom Teeth Whitening for Brighter Smile